infobip-community/restaurant-reservations-demo/README.md

    userName: "user"
 }
 ```
-6.We are using React.Context to expose oauth token values to our app and we added some condition to give users access to the app if we have retrieved succesfully a access_token and token_type
+6. We added a condition to only show the app content if the user is logged in using auth service isAuthentitated method

 ``` js
   {authService.isAuthenticated() && (